 In the majority of cases, trains in and out of London are separate from the Transport for London system, so for example you can’t use your Oyster card on most national rail services, and would have to buy a separate fare.

 There are some exceptions, with all suburban trains in zones 1-9 for example, and to select destinations, covered.
-Trains to Gatwick, including the Gatwick Express, as well as trains to Heathrow, including TfL Rail and Heathrow Express, are also covered by the Oyster system – you can see more about what’s covered here.
+Trains to Gatwick, including the Gatwick Express, as well as trains to Heathrow, including the Elizabeth Line and Heathrow Express, are also covered by the Oyster system – you can see more about what’s covered here.

 If you asked someone what the most used form of public transport in London was, they might guess Underground.
 And, with over a billion users a year, that’s not a bad guess.
 It would be wrong though, because the number of journeys taken on London buses is over two billion a year.

 This is likely because there are just so many bus routes in London, serving a huge area – you can basically get anywhere in London by bus.
-Bus fares are also cheaper, at a fixed price of £1.50 for a single journey for Oyster users, regardless of distance.
+Bus fares are also cheaper, at a fixed price of £1.65 (as of February 2023) for a single journey for Oyster users, regardless of distance.

 To use the public buses in London, all you have to do is touch your Oyster or contactless card on the big yellow card reader when you board the bus – there’s no need to do it when you get off the bus as fares are fixed.
 There are also many bus services that operate round the clock, meaning you can still get home after a night out on public transport in many instances.